 We were able to watch how miners dug for gold and see an actual ore processing mill in action, breaking rocks in the hopes of finding gold.

 My kids liked the tiny post office and bath house (complete with tub and long underwear!).
 I especially liked the restored 1914 ranch house with the rooms decorated as they would have been during that era.
 Kids especially will enjoy walking through the school house.
 I’ve always loved seeing how all students would study in one room, with the teacher’s dwellings in the same building.

 Laws Historical Village is very family friendly and I was able to take the baby in her stroller through most of the buildings (save for a few of the very small and narrow spaces).
-Give yourself plenty of time to peruse the buildings because there is a lot of see.
-We arrived about an hour before closing and were sorry that we didn’t have more time to explore.
-Laws Historical Village and Railroad Museum has free admission and can be found at the east end of Hwy 6, about 4.5 miles north of Bishop.
+Allow several hours to properly explore and peruse the buildings.

 Established in 1919, Keough’s Hot Springs offers the largest natural hot springs pool in the Eastern Sierra.
 There is a large pool with temperatures around 90 degrees as well as a hot soaking pool, kept around 104 degrees.
 Both pools are free flowing so they have a constant flow of fresh mineral water throughout the day, then drained, cleaned and refilled each week.